tmin002/IoT25-HW07/README.md

 ### Analysis

-The initial model, which used `txPower = 0` and `n = 4.58`, resulted in significant overestimation of distances and was not suitable for practical use.
-After calibrating the model by setting `txPower = -58 dBm` (based on the measured RSSI at 1 meter) and adjusting the path-loss exponent to `n = 2.2`, the distance estimates aligned much more closely with the actual values.
+The initial model our team built, which used `txPower = 0` and `n = 4.58`, resulted in significant overestimation of distances and was not suitable for practical use.
+One major issue was the use of an arbitrary `txPower` value (0 dBm), which did not reflect the actual signal strength observed at a known reference distance.
+In BLE-based distance estimation, `txPower` should represent the expected RSSI at a distance of 1 meter, as it serves as the baseline for the path-loss model.
+In our environment, the average RSSI at 1 meter was measured to be approximately `-58 dBm`, and we updated our model accordingly.
+After calibrating the model by setting `txPower = -58 dBm` and adjusting the path-loss exponent to `n = 2.2`, the distance estimates aligned much more closely with the actual values.
 Most measurements now fall within ±0.8 meters of the true distance, and the estimate at 1 meter is exactly accurate.
 As expected, minor errors increase with distance due to RSSI fluctuations, but overall the model performs reliably for short-range BLE-based distance estimation.